Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Introduction

 \subsection{Stability of the Minkowski space for Einstein-matter systems}

 The nonlinear stability of the Minkowski space, first established in the fundamental work of Christodoulou and Klainerman \cite{CKM}, is one of the most important results in mathematical relativity.
 There are by now several well-established strategies to address this problem, such as the original approach of \cite{CKM} or the one by Lindblad and Rodnianski \cite{LR10} based on the formulation of the Einstein equations in wave coordinates.
-These pioneering works were generalized in different ways to more general sets of initial perturbations as well as to various Einstein-matter models \cite{bz-09,FJS3,hv-17,Lindblad,LFM,s-14,w-18, MR3805301,ip:ekg}. \\ On the other hand, not all Einstein-matter systems have Minkowski space as an attractor.
-The Einstein-dust system leads to the well known Oppenheimer-Snyder collapse for initial data arbitrarily close to Minkowski space, while the Euler equations will generally lead to the formation of shocks\footnote{On the other hand, shock formation can be avoided in the presence of accelerated expansion \cite{s-13, rs-13, s-12, hs-15}. } even in the absence of coupling with gravity.
+These pioneering works were generalized in different ways to more general sets of initial perturbations as well as to various Einstein-matter models \cite{bz-09,FJS3,hv-17,Lindblad,LFM,s-14,w-18, MR3805301,ip:ekg}.

+On the other hand, not all Einstein-matter systems have Minkowski space as an attractor.
+The Einstein-dust system leads to the well known Oppenheimer-Snyder collapse for initial data arbitrarily close to Minkowski space, while the Euler equations will generally lead to the formation of shocks\footnote{On the other hand, shock formation can be avoided in the presence of expansion \cite{FOW21,hs-15, rs-13, s-12,s-13}. } even in the absence of coupling with gravity.

 A realistic matter model which is widely used in general relativity and avoids shock formation on any fixed background spacetime is that of collisionless matter considered in Kinetic theory, which, when coupled to gravity, constitutes the \emph{Einstein-Vlasov system} (EVS).
 In the case when the individual particles in the ensemble are massive this system models distributions of stars, galaxies or galaxy clusters and constitutes an accurate model for the large scale structure of spacetime.
 It admits a large variety of nontrivial static solutions \cite{rr-93, MR1735298, MR3210151, MR2842969, fj:evbss} which are potential attractors other than Minkowski space.